 The UK Blessing – the song of the moment for me must be The UK Blessing.
 It is an amazing song and the way it has been creatively put together in this version is a reflection of the creative gifts that God has blessed people and his church with.
 It is also a real expression of unity and togetherness at a time where we have to remain physically apart and of God’s heart to be a blessing to people.

 It is difficult to say what my favourite worship song is, but this is one of them “Jesus Paid it All”.
 I think because it focuses so much on what Jesus has done for us.
 I also like the tune, it seems to lift your spirit as you sing it.
 The song was written by American, Elvina Hall in 1865 when she was 45 years old.
-Sometimes we all find it difficult to stay focused in church, and I like that she wrote it inside the cover of her hymn book one day in church, then gave it to her pastor who had recently been given a new tune by his organist, John Grape and the pastor put the two together to create the song we sing today.
+I like that she wrote it inside the cover of her hymn book one day in church, then gave it to her pastor who had recently been given a new tune by his organist, John Grape and the pastor put the two together to create the song we sing today.